grzesiekk013/my-first-project/README.md

 Welcome to my digital museum.
 This repository contains a standalone, fully playable **Snake game** written entirely in Windows Batch (`.bat`).

 However, this game wasn't built in isolation.
-It is a fully functional component extracted from a massive childhood project called **"Komputer"**—a (about 4500 Lines of code) monolithic text-based Operating System simulation that I designed and programmed when I was **15–16 years old** (2017-2018).
+It is a fully functional component extracted from a massive childhood project called **"Komputer"**-a (about 4500 Lines of code) monolithic text-based Operating System simulation that I designed and programmed when I was **15–16 years old** (2017-2018).

 ---